Great Western Main Line upgrade: Long distance inter-city services

-Until May 2019, services from London Paddington to South West England and South Wales were served by Class 43 "InterCity 125" train sets, built between 1975 and 1982, which could operate at up to 125 mph.
+Until May 2019, services from London Paddington to South West England and South Wales were served by InterCity 125 train sets, built between 1975 and 1982, which could operate at up to 125 mph.
 They were replaced by Class 800 and Class 802 "AT300" units from the Hitachi A-train family; these have a top speed of 125 mph but will be capable of 140 mph with minor modifications.
 Upgrading the signalling on the Great Western to in-cab signalling was a pre-requisite to allow the new trains to run at the higher speed.
 In the 2010 GWML RUS, Network Rail stated that linespeeds in excess of 125 mph west of Reading would be "reviewed in line with electrification and resignalling opportunities as ERTMS becomes deployed across the RUS area" after Control Period 4 (2014–2019).

 The AT300s now used on Great Western inter-city services are bi-modal units that are capable of running on lines with and without overhead wires.
 This is because of the deferment of the electrification project.
 Despite the initial limit of 125 mph, the increased acceleration and operational efficiency were expected to decrease the journey time from London to Bristol Temple Meads by 22 minutes.
 The new trains brought an estimated 15% increased capacity during the morning peak hours.
 The bi-mode trains allow inter-city services to operate from London directly to locations in South Wales and South West England, to which electrification does not extend under the current electrification proposals, such as Carmarthen, Worcester, Gloucester, Cheltenham and the regions to the southwest of Bristol and Newbury.

 New servicing facilities for the new fleet have been developed at the London North Pole Depot, the Filton Triangle rail depot in Stoke Gifford and at Maliphant sidings in Swansea.